byuweb/style-guide/byu-theme-components/header/general-specs.md

 __BYU Logo:__ 116px wide 33.14px tall

 ## Right Side
 Options for Sign in/out link, button links, and a search box.
 When signed in, the first name of the user is displayed with up to 17 characters with an ellipses at the end if longer than 17 characters.
-If button links are added to the left of the user's name, character limit on the user's first name with ellipses will vary.
+If action button links are added to the left of the user's name, character limit on the user's first name with ellipses will vary.

 __Sign In Link:__ Icon 20px wide 20px tall, fa-user-circle-o